seelabs/scratch_docs/xls-xchainbridge.md

 ### 4.2.
 Building an IOU-IOU Bridge

-Any two networks that have an IOU-IOU bridge between them should already have an XRP-XRP bridge between them, as a sidechain will need XRP for account reserves and transaction fees (while this _could_ be changed, in that case the `XChainBridge` amendment code could also be modified).
+Any two networks that have an IOU-IOU bridge between them should already have a XRP-XRP bridge between them, as a sidechain will need XRP for account reserves and transaction fees (while this _could_ be changed, in that case the `XChainBridge` amendment code could also be modified).
 This makes it simpler to set up an IOU-IOU bridge.

 To set up an IOU-IOU bridge: